Zylophone/SPD-2.3-Onboarding/Lessons/Lesson11.md

 - If there's more detail, less room for error
 - Building features in software is similar: better to start with something simple (MVP) and then iteratively build up to the final deliverable.

-## TT I (20 min)
+## In Class Activity I (5 min)

-### Overview
-- Provide an example of receiving a vague feature ticket
+- **3 min** - Give an example of a bad feature ticket and ask them to think about how they would implement it.
+Is it clear enough?
-- When only a sentence or two are used to describe a feature, it can raise a lot of questions around the implementation details, which can cause frustration if these questions always have to be repeatedly asked
-- As a junior software engineer, you may not be writing tickets every day, but you will absolutely be receiving them, and will be expected to write them as you become more experienced, or if you take on a different role (Product manager, project manager, etc.)
-- Knowing how to write a solid ticket will not only help you communicate what you want built, but also will inform you on what to ask for if you receive a poorly worded one.
+- **2 min** - Go over why this is bad and lead into how to avoid it

+## TT I + In Class Activity II (30 min)

-### How to Write a Feature Ticket
+### How to Write a Feature Ticket (Five 6 minute segments)

-- Requires at least the following 4 components:
-    - User story: concise one-liner on what we’re building and why
-    - Requirements: What are we building?
-    - Business Value: Why are we building this?
-    - Edge Cases: What are known problems to keep in mind that would only occur under extreme circumstances?
+- For each of the sections below, there will be a **1 min TT** on explaining what they are, and then the students will take **5 min** to implement each section on a ticket from their project:
     - **User Stories** should always be written in the following format:
         - As a [user_persona] I want to [interaction_with_feature] so that I can [end_user_goal]
     - **Requirements** describe what the feature is and how it should behave.
     - A **Business Value** is a concise 2-4 sentence statement as to why we’re building this feature, and what value it adds to the company.
         - A non-technical person (executive, board member, etc.) should be able to read this statement and understand why it’s necessary.
     - **Edge Cases** are noted with the expected behavior when they're encountered.
 It's difficult to think of every edge case initially, but note down the ones that immediately come to mind

-### ROAMing Risks

-If risks of a feature are known upfront (and even when they're discovered later) they should be addressed using the **[ROAM](https://content.intland.com/blog/agile/safe/roam-risk-management-under-safe)** technique
+    - **ROAMing Risks**: addressing risks on a ticket
         - Resolve: Risk has been answered/avoided/eliminated
         - Own: Risk is now owned by someone who’s responsible for handling it
         - Accept: Risk is accepted, and nothing will be done about it
         - Mitigate: The impact/likelihood of the risk has been decreased through actions by the team

-## In Class Activity I (10 min)

-### ROAMing Your Own Risk (7 min)

-Work with your team and find at least 1 risk in a feature ticket you have and apply the ROAM technique to it

-### Discuss Findings (3 min)

-Discuss findings as a class

 ## TT II (10 min)